 The Documented Border: An Open Access Digital Archive combines creative and research strategies to contribute to the digital humanities.
-Officially launched in October 2014, the project advances understanding about the US-Mexico border and its peoples during a period of unprecedented change.
-As a repository and interactive tool, the open-access archive is useful for faculty and student researchers, journalists, and the community at large.
+Officially launched in October 2014, the project advances understanding about the borderlands between the United States and Mexico and their peoples during a period of unprecedented change.
+As a repository and interactive tool, the open-access archive is useful for faculty and student research, journalists, and the community at large.

-A unique aspect of the project is its living archive status.
-As archives struggle to close the gap in representing underrepresented communities in the historical record, the Documented Border Digital Archive has gotten in front of research and primary source documentation being created now.
-The documentation being created by interdisciplinary researchers is not only presented in digital form, but also donated to the institution to ensure long-term preservation and access.
-The project forms part of the Borderlands Collections at the University of Arizona Libraries’ special collections.
+A unique aspect of the Documented Border is its living-archive status.
+As archives in general struggle to close the gap in the representation of underrepresented communities in the historical record, the Documented Border Digital Archive has gotten in front of current research and primary-source documentation.
+The archive not only presents the documentation being created by interdisciplinary researchers in digital form but also donates it to the institution to ensure long-term preservation and access.
+The project forms part of the Borderlands Collection of the University of Arizona Libraries Special Collections.

 Access to the complete content on Oxford Research Encyclopedia of Latin American History requires a subscription or purchase.
 Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.

 If you have purchased a print title that contains an access token, please see the token for information about how to register your code.